 Best Irish Betting Sites

-All of these gaming websites accept Irish customers and offer their games in both Euros and British Pounds.
-You can make deposits with your credit card or a bank transfer as well as with e-wallets such as Neteller, Skrill and Click2Pay.
+All of these online betting sites accept Irish customers and offer their games in both Euros and British Pounds.

 Getting paid is a simple matter of logging in to your account and requesting a withdrawal.
 Your winnings can be sent to you via e-wallet, paper check or transfer straight to your bank in the same currency used to deposit.